Get exclusive member benefits & effect social change. Join Today

 Treatment of factor II deficiency focuses on controlling bleeds, treating underlying conditions, and taking preventive steps before surgeries or invasive dental procedures.

-Treatment for bleeding episodes may include infusions of prothrombin complex, a mixture factor II (prothrombin) and other clotting factors to boost your clotting ability.
+Treatment for bleeding episodes may include infusions of prothrombin complex, a mixture of factor II (prothrombin) and other clotting factors, to boost your clotting ability.
 Infusions of fresh frozen plasma (FFP) have been used in the past.
 They are less common today, thanks to lower-risk alternatives.

 Once your bleeding is under control, underlying conditions that impair blood platelet function can be treated.
 If your underlying condition cannot be resolved, the focus of your treatment will shift to managing the symptoms and impacts of your clotting disorder.